Mellanox/ufm_sdk_3.0/plugins/advanced_hello_world_plugin/README.md

 |    hookInfo.icon     |  False   |                                                                                            Fontawsome class to menu icons                                                                                             |

-You can find [this sample json](https://github.com/Mellanox/ufm_sdk_3.0/blob/main/plugins/hello_world_plugin/conf/hello_world_ui_conf.json) that contains all the supported flows
+You can find [this sample json](./conf/advanced_hello_world_ui_conf.json) that contains all the supported flows

 ## Hello-world plugin examples

-We are providing basic-hello-world plugin example that contains a simple python flask server with simple API
+We are providing hello-world plugin example that contains E2E real examples about the configurations REST API that based on the python flask server and UI angular application with all the supported cases. and also it contains examples on the above configurations files.

 * To build the example plugin image, you can execute the _**build/docker_build.sh**_ script.
 * The output of the build script is the plugin's image.
 * You need to load the image:
-> docker load -i build/ufm-plugin-basic_hello_world_latest-docker.img.gz
+> docker load -i build/ufm-plugin-hello_world_latest-docker.img.gz
 * Once the image is loaded, it will be discovered by the UFM Plugins Manager and manage it either by [UFM Web GUI -> Settings -> Plugins Management](https://docs.nvidia.com/networking/display/UFMEnterpriseUMLatest/Plugin+Management) or by the Plugins UFM REST API
 * Once the plugin is added & started, the plugin's REST API will be accessible and also the configured UI views will be added to the UFM GUI.

-And also we are providing [an advanced hello-world plugin](https://github.com/Mellanox/ufm_sdk_3.0/tree/main/plugins/hello_world_plugin) example that contains an advanced python server with some Angular UI components.